Asabeneh/JavaScript-for-Everyone/readMe.md

 1. An area of a rectangle is calculated as follows: *area = lenght x width*.
 Write a function which calculates  *areaOfRectangle*.
 1. A perimeter of a rectangle is calculated as follows: *perimeter= 2x(lenght + width)*.
 Write a function which calculates  *perimeterOfRectangle*.
 1. A volume of a rectangular prism is calculated as follows: *volume = lenght x width x height*.
 Write a function which calculates  *volumeOfRectPrism*.
+1. Area of a circle is calculated as follows: *area = π x r x r*.
+Write a function which calculates  *areaOfCircle*
+1. Circumference of a circle is calculated as follows: *circumference = 2πr*.
+Write a function which calculates  *circumOfCircle*
 1. Density of a substance is calculated as follows:*density= mass/volume*.
 Write a function which calculates  *density*.
 1. Weight of a substance is calculated as follows: *weight = mass x gravity*.
 Write a function which calculates  *weight*.
 1. Body mass index(BMI) is calculated as follows: *bmi = weight in Kg / (height x height) in m2*.
 Write a function which calculates  *bmi*.
+BMI is used to broadly define different weight groups in adults 20 years old or older.
+  The same groups apply to both men and women.
+  Underweight: BMI is less than 18.5
+  Normal weight: BMI is 18.5 to 24.9
+  Overweight: BMI is 25 to 29.9
+  Obese: BMI is 30 or more
 1. Linear equation is calculated as follows: *f(x) = ax + b*.
 Write a function which calculates value of a linear equation, *solvLinEquation*.
 1. Quadratic equation is calculated as follows: *f(x) = ax2 + bx + c*.
 Write a function which calculates value or values of a quadratic equation, *solvQuadEquation*.
 1. Declare a function name *printArray*.
 It takes array as a parameter and it prints out each value of thearray.